-A last will and testament allows you to designate how your assets will be dispersed after you pass away.
-A living will is put in place before your death and has no bearing on what happens after your death.
-Moreover, a living will allows you to determine what steps will be taken to care for you if an illness or injury causes you to be in a vegetative or otherwise incapacitated state.
+A living will is a type of will that allows you to determine what steps will be taken to care for you if an illness or injury causes you to be in a vegetative or otherwise incapacitated state.
 While this is something most people don’t think about daily, it is essential to have a living will in place in case the unthinkable happens.
 Here’s what a living will is, and why it should be important to you.

 What Is a Living Will?